-- Certified copy of the University Bachelor Degree or equivalent with records transcript (English translation)* – if you do not get your BSc by the application deadline, you must provide a certificate that proves you are registered in the last year of your BSc
+- Certified copy of the University Bachelor Degree or equivalent with Final Academic Transcript (English translation)* – if you do not get your BSc by the application deadline, you must provide a certificate that proves you are registered in the last year of your BSc

 - 2 names of referees and their addresses, preferably from the University or Institute that awarded the first degree.
 We will be request them to fill an evaluation form and send us a letter of recommendation

 - A copy of a valid ID document and/or passport

 *Note that, at the selection stage, certified copies are not compulsory (a copy without certification is sufficient).
 Likewise, translated documents are not necessary as long as the original documents are written in English, Spanish or Catalan.